 - Applicants will have the right to necessary support, such as an interpreter if requested in the appeal letter.

 - The determination resulting from the appeal will be made in writing within 30-Days and will state the reason(s) for the decision.
 If a decision is not made within 30 days of the date of appeal, full eligibility will be given until a decision is made.

 - Applicants may reapply for service at any time if there is a change in their functional mobility.

-PROCESS FOR ELIGIBILITY APPEAL An appeal is conducted by the A.D.A.
-Compliance Officer.
+PROCESS FOR ELIGIBILITY APPEAL: Appeals are heard by a three-person panel consisting of community members whom MATA does not employ.
 The applicant may also request an in-person hearing or a telephone hearing.
 All in-person and telephone hearings must be scheduled with the A.D.A.
 Compliance Officer.
 All requests can be filed in writing, email, text, or verbally.
 Complete and return the Appeal Form found included with the applicant's denial letter.